delindawika/FunnyJsonExplorer_2/README.md

 These classes provide specific implementations of the drawing methods.
 Each class provides its own way to draw containers and leaves, allowing for different visual representations.

+#### b.
+Strategy Interface : IconStrategy()
+The Strategy pattern allow different strategies for generating icons.

+##### - Concrete Strategy Class: PokerFaceIconStrategy(IconStrategy) & MoonsunIconStrategy(IconStrategy)

+These strategies allow you to switch between different icon sets dynamically based on the chosen strategy.
+It will set the container and leaf icons based on the strategies chosen by user.

 ## Output
 Using the test cases from example.json file
 <img width="1069" alt="Screenshot 2024-06-15 at 02 38 24" src="https://github.com/delindawika/FunnyJsonExplorer_2/assets/65715881/a11ccf5c-1339-42a3-b7d1-99fb3eb2ff15">